tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 <figure>
     <img src="{{ site.url }}/img/pitl05/data-csv-split.png" class="fullwidth" />
-    <figcaption>Each entry is printed as a list of strings (note the square brackets at the start and end of each line).</figcaption>
+    <figcaption>Each entry printed as a list of strings (note the square brackets at the start and end of each line).</figcaption>
 </figure>

-The `u` tags indicate unicode encoding.
-This is not important for now; everything will behave the same regardless.
-To print the title of each track, specify the index.
+The `u` tags indicate *unicode* character representation.
+This is not important for now; unicode is effectively string data and everything will behave the same, regardless.
+To print the title of each track, retrieve the field with an index of `[1]`.

 {% highlight py %}
 csv = loadStrings('playlist.csv')